mako-framework/docs/03_command_line/02_commands.md

 | bg_cyan    | Cyan background              |
 | bg_white   | white background             |

-> Note that formatting will only work on linux/unix and windows consoles with ANSI support.
+> Note: Formatting will only work on linux/unix and windows consoles with ANSI support.
 >
 > Formatting is stripped when the output is redirected (e.g. to a log file `php reactor command > log.txt`).